Overview

 Automation & AI Uses AI for routing, solutions, and automated responses Minimal or no AI involvement

-Agent Flexibility Agents manage multiple Channels Agents focus on phone inquiries
+Agent Flexibility Agents manage multiple channels Agents focus on phone inquiries

 Customer Interaction Allows interactions through any preferred channel Limited to voice communication